grafana/metrictank/docs/metrics.md

 * `tank.persist`:
 how long it takes to persist a chunk (and chunks preceding it) this is subject to backpressure from the store when the store's queue runs full
+* `tank.sample-too-far-ahead`:
+count of points with a timestamp which is too far in the future, beyond the limitation of the future tolerance window defined via the retention.future-tolerance-ratio parameter. it also gets increased if the enforcement of the future tolerance is disabled, this is useful for prediciting whether data points would get rejected once enforcement gets turned on.
 * `tank.total_points`:
 the number of points currently held in the in-memory ringbuffer
 * `version.%s`: